Industry & News

 Key Takeaways

-- California's CARB-mandated fuel blend, absence of pipeline connections to lower-cost refining regions, 61.2 cents/gallon state excise tax, and LCFS/cap-and-trade costs add $0.90–$1.40 per gallon beyond crude, refining, and delivery costs.
+• California's CARB-mandated fuel blend, absence of pipeline connections to lower-cost refining regions, 61.2 cents per gallon state excise tax, and LCFS/cap-and-trade costs adding about 42 cents per gallon together account for a significantly larger share of the retail price than in any other region of the country.

-- Four targeted, time-limited policy changes — temporary regulatory relief, refinery modernization incentives, faster import permitting, and CARB cost-benefit reviews — could collectively save California drivers billions annually while preserving the state's environmental framework.
+• Four targeted, time-limited policy changes, temporary regulatory relief, refinery modernization incentives, faster import permitting, and CARB cost-benefit reviews, represent the practical levers available to California policymakers right now.

 Written by